Nur-Adnan/MERN-Stack-Chat-App-Frontend/README.md

     - In the `client` folder, start the frontend:
       ```bash
-      npm start
+      npm run dev
       ```

-6. The application will be available at `http://localhost:3000`.
+6. The application will be available at `http://localhost:5173`.

 ## Screenshots